shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/precleanvolleydata.jpg" alt=""/>

-The first thing we need to do is get rid of the columns that have no value to us in showing the stats of the player.
+Getting rid of unwanted columns is our first priority.
+The two columns we want to remove are the 'Unnamed: 0' and 'logo url'.
 To do this we will use the drop function found in the pandas package.
 We use the columns option in drop and put in a list of the columns we would like to remove.
-In this case the Unnamed: 0 column is referring to the index of the row which we already have, and the logo url is unnecessary.
-Next, we will use the rename function to change the column names to be more descriptive of the variable.
+We will also use the rename function to change the column names to be more descriptive of the variable.
+An example of these two functions are shown below.

 ```
 players = players2023.drop(columns= ['Unnamed: 0', 'logo url'])